Argmaster/pygerber/docs/gerber/feature_support/4_parser.md

-# Parser2 feature support
+# Parser feature support (legacy)

+!!! warning "Deprecation warning"

+    This is a legacy Gerber format Parser, it will be removed in PyGerber 3.0.

 ## Introduction

-Parser2 is an alternative implementation of Gerber AST parser redesigned to make process of implementation of Gerber features easier and quicker in addition to much better extension interface.
-Moreover it provides a easy way to introspect Gerber code with use of hook based interface.
+Parser is a implementation of Gerber format AST parser written in Python.
+It first appeared in PyGerber 2.0.0 and until release of 2.2.0 was only parser in PyGerber.
+However, since 2.2.0, Parser2 class is available as an alternative.
+It has a better design, better API and most importantly it has wider Gerber format support.
+Unfortunately it doesn't provide rendering support yet (however it is planned).
+Therefore Parser2 is recommended over Parser class for users interested in Gerber code introspection and building other code-centric tools.
+Until rendering support is added, other users are encouraged to stick with old Parser class.

 !!! tip "Contributing"